Polyglot People

 Lexie Wood

 Previously, Lexie was the Front of House Manager at Arts House.
-She has toured with the Black Arm Band, worked with many local artists including Post and Antony Hamilton, and was also a Stage Manager for Melbourne Festival.
+She has toured with the Black Arm Band, worked with many local artists including Post and Antony Hamilton, and for Melbourne Festival.

-With Polyglot, Lexie works across a variety of projects which means that in any given week she could be in the office, visiting a school with artists for a creative development, loading a truck or bumping in a show.
+With Polyglot, Lexie works across a variety of projects which means that in any given week she could be in the office, visiting a school with artists for a creative development, loading a truck or installing a show.
 All of this brings her joy!

-Lugging the Voice Lab dome around has become one of the great loves of her working life, as it is such a treat and a privilege to see the immediate impact the space has on kids.
+Being part of the Voice Lab team is one of the great loves of her working life, as it is such a privilege to see the immediate impact the space has on kids.

 Rainbow Sweeny